ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 User guide
 ==========

-This section walks you through the basics of how to interact with the Data trasfer client service.
+This section walks you through the basics of how to interact with the Data transfer client service.
 For more elaborate examples, see :ref:`examples`.

 To reproduce the code samples provided in this section, you must have these
 prerequisites: